 We are currently accepting applications for high school students graduating in spring of 2016.
 You may access the application at www.scholarsapply.org/mittefoundation.
-The deadline for initial applications is February 25, 2016.
+The deadline for initial applications has been extended to March 15, 2016.

 For renewal applications of existing award winners, you will receive information from the administrator regarding deadlines and access to your account.

 - Geographical Focus: Scholarship applicants must be a US citizen and meet one of the three geographic criteria:

 - graduate from public high schools included in Region XIII by the Texas Education Agency, or

 - graduate from private high schools located in the 16-county geographic area included in Region XIII, or

 - complete a home-school curriculum that meets the state minimum standards of the “Recommended” graduation plan for STARR and reside in the 16-county geographic area included in Region XIII.